-The rest of the article is devoted to the proof of Theorems \ref{Main1}-\ref{Main3}.
-In Sect.\ref{Sect.2}, we obtain the estimates for the Airy point process and establish the proof of exponential tightness and LDP upper bound of Theorem \ref{Main1}.
-Based on these estimates, we finish the proof of Theorem \ref{KPZ1} in Sect.3.
-In the next section, we study the approximation of the Airy point process using beta ensembles, and finish the proof of Theorem \ref{Main3}.
-Then we refine a result from \cite{BEY} to obtain a more precise estimate on edge rigidity in Sect.\ref{Sect.4}.
-Finally, in Sect.\ref{Sect.5}, we finish the proof of Theorems \ref{Main1} and \ref{Main2} based on results from previous sections.
+The rest of this article is organized as follows.
+In Section \ref{Sect.n}, we present background materials on the Airy point process, the stochastic Airy operator, and the Gaussian $\beta$-ensemble.
+Then in Section \ref{Sect.2}, we obtain some estimates for the Airy point process and establish the proof of parts (b) and (c) of Theorem \ref{Main1}.
+Based on the estimates in Section \ref{Sect.2}, we give the proof of Theorem \ref{KPZ1} in Section \ref{Sect.3.5}.
+In Section \ref{Sect.3}, we study the approximation of the Airy point process via the Gaussian $\beta$-ensemble and give the proof of Theorem \ref{Main3}.
+Then we refine a result from \cite{BEY} to obtain a more precise estimate on edge rigidity in Section \ref{Sect.4}.
+Finally, in Section \ref{Sect.5}, we finish the proofs of Theorems \ref{Main1} and \ref{Main2} based on the results from previous sections.

-Throughout the article, unless explicitly stated, values of the constants (denoted by $C,C_1,c$, etc.) only depend on $\beta$, and can change from line to line during calculations.
-The notation $C(R)$ is used to denote a constant with value depending only on $\beta$ and $R$.